-On Thursday, March 21, 2024, JM Goldson and the Town of Sudbury hosted the second Open House for Sudbury's Housing Production Plan update.
+On Thursday, March 21, 2024, JM Goldson and the Town of Sudbury hosted the second open house for Sudbury's Housing Production Plan update.
 The event was entirely virtual, hosted via Zoom's webinar platform in conjunction with the Town, and aired on SudburyTV.
-In addition to staff, Town officials, and the consultant team, nine individuals participated in the virtual activities, which were designed to gauge community support for the draft goals and strategies for the plan.
+In addition to staff, Town officials, and the consultant team, nine individuals participated in the virtual activities, which were designed to gauge community support for the goals and strategies for the plan.

 - The second community forum was broadcast via Zoom and Sudbury TV.
-In the interactive portion, nine individuals participated. - Attendees were broadly in favor of the goals and strategies presented. - ADU's, tiny homes, and cottage-style development could be better emphasized in the plan's goals and strategies.
+In the interactive portion. - Attendees were broadly in favor of the goals and strategies presented. - ADUs, tiny homes, and cottage-style development could be better emphasized in the plan's goals and strategies.